 Patient-Reported Outcomes Measures Oncology Technical Expert Panel Summaries

-PBGH is testing two HRQOL measures and two pain measures and our objective to develop at least one PRO-PM in each domain for submission to CMS and NQF.
-We will have completed 10 months of the first year of the project by the time of this submission.
+PBGH is testing two HRQOL measures, two pain measures and one fatigue measure.
+Our objective is to develop at least one PRO-PM in each domain for submission to CMS and NQF.
 The underlying PROMs will measure:

 - Patient Reported Health Related Quality of Life (HRQOL), with two components: